TechJunkie is a BOX20 Media Company

 The Crucial MX500 is a SATA SSD, and while other technologies like PCIe far outpace it, you can still use it as a secondary SSD in your gaming PC.
 It’s nowhere near what people would call speedy today, but it’s still reliable.
 Even after two years, it remains the best in this category in both performance and price.
 Powered by 64 layers of 3D NAND, the MX500 was new for its time.

-Other than boosting its speeds, the NAND also has a smaller size than previous generations, which allows you to free up some physical space.
-With this technology, the MX500 was able to achieve speeds of 560MB/S for reading and 510MB/S for writing.
+Besides boosting its speeds, the NAND also has a smaller size than previous generations, allowing you to free up some physical space.
+With this technology, the MX500 achieved rates of 560MB/s for reading and 510MB/s for writing.
 Random performance can go up to 95,000 and 90,000 read/write IOPS, respectively.
-Originally, the SSDs had SLC buffers, which explains why they used the term “up to” in their descriptions.
+Initially, the SSDs had SLC buffers, which explains why they used the term “up to” in their descriptions.
 While it comes with an older SMI SM2258 controller, it’s good enough to support the new 64-layer 3D NAND.
 Its Low-Density Parity-Check (LDPC) algorithms are strong enough to handle the newer NAND.

-All capacities – 250GB, 500GB, and 1TB – have the same speeds, which means whatever size you choose for your PC depends on how much extra storage space you want.
-Note: there’s a 2TB version that came out recently as well.
-While you won’t be using the Crucial MX500 as your main SSD today, you’ll find it useful as a secondary SSD.
+All capacities – 250GB, 500GB, 1TB, 2TB, and 4TB– have the same speeds, which means whatever size you choose for your PC depends on how much extra storage space you want.
+While you won’t be using the Crucial MX500 as your main SSD today, you’ll find it helpful as a secondary SSD.

 The SK hynix Gold P31 is an SSD designed for laptops.
 It’s not going to be enough to compete with high-end SSDs for gaming PCs, but you’ll find it sufficient for gaming laptops.
 It’s even faster than the Crucial P1.